ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks cluster-feature-disable public-service-endpoint`
 {: #cs_cluster_feature_disable}

-**In clusters that run Kubernetes version 1.11 or later**: Disable the public service endpoint for a cluster.
+Disable the public service endpoint for a cluster.
 {: shortdesc}

 **Important**: Before you disable the public endpoint, you first must complete the following steps to enable the private service endpoint:
 1. Enable the private service endpoint by running `ibmcloud ks cluster-feature-enable private-service-endpoint --cluster <cluster_name>`.